 It is important to know and understand the figures in your business.
 This method of sales forecasting looks at how much you need to sell in order to cover all your costs, including your overheads.
 This is your breakeven point.

 If your sales fall below your break-even point, your business loses money and fails to make a profit.

 The break-even point is the point at which your costs and your income are equal.
 Anything you sell above break-even generates profit for you.

 To calculate your break-even point, you need to know:

-Work out the contribution each unit makes to the total fixed costs by subtracting the direct costs per unit (£2) from the selling price (£6).
+Work out the contribution each unit makes to the total fixed costs by subtracting the Direct Costs per Unit (£2) from the Unit Selling Price (£6).

-Now divide the total fixed costs (£10,000) by the contribution (£4).
-This gives you the number of units you have to sell to break-even.
+Next, divide the total fixed costs (£10,000) by the contribution per unit (£4).
+This calculation will provide you with the number of units required to be sold in order to break even:

-For service businesses, use selling price per hour and subtract any direct costs per hour.
+For service-based businesses, use selling price per hour instead of units, and deduct any direct costs per hour.

 Using Break-even point to forecast sales

 In our example, the business needs to sell 2,500 units to break-even.